IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Files in WSL are accessible from Windows for editing using ``\\wsl.localhost`` or ``\\wsl$`` path.
 Windows files are accessible under Linux in the ``/mnt/c/`` directory.
 Therefore one can use one's favorite editor or IDE to edit Dataverse project files.
 Then one can build using ``mvn`` in WSL and deploy manually in WSL using ``asadmin``.

-It is still though possible to use full strength of IDE, the following instructions are for Intelij users.
+It is still though possible to use a full-strength IDE.
+The following instructions are for Intellij users.

 - Install Intelij in Windows.